ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 For anaplastic thyroid cancer, there is 1 targeted therapy combination approved by the FDA:

 Before any targeted treatment begins, talk with your doctor about possible side effects for each specific medication and how they can be managed.
+Common side effects of targeted therapies include skin problems, diarrhea, fatigue, blood pressure problems, constipation, nausea, and vomiting.

 At this time, the use of other systemic chemotherapy and targeted therapy for the treatment of thyroid cancer is determined on an individual basis and is most often given as part of a clinical trial.
 See the Latest Research section for more information.